 The installation of blinds will be carried out at the risk of the person or company undertaking the job.
 Blinds must never be fitted covering a number of roof panes with one blind across the inside surface of the glazing bars.
 This would result in heat being trapped between the blinds and the glass and may result in damage and discolouration to roof members.

-The best blind design covers each roof pane individually, allowing a minimum of 15mm ventilation gap around its perimeter to let heat to escape.
+The best blind design covers each roof pane individually, allowing a minimum of 15mm ventilation gap around its perimeter to let heat escape.

 Weather Seals